neubeard/simple-serverless-stack/README.md

 cd /scripts
 ./deploy.sh delete
 ```
+#### Prerequisites
+Make sure you have AWS CLI access enabled using either ~/.aws/credentials file or env variables.

+Run write scenarios before read scenarios so that db has data for the read operations.

 #### Run various scenarios on the deployed stack
 Once the stack is up and running we can run various scenarios on the stack to simulate system and application level errors.